-The Group's exposure to interest rate risk arises from its bank deposits and bank borrowing.
-These deposits and the borrowing bear interests at variable rates which varied with the then prevailing market condition.
-Except as stated above, the Group has no other interest-bearing assets and liabilities as at 31 March 2021, while its income and operating cash flows are substantially independent of changes in variable interest rates.
+The Group's exposure to interest rate risk arises from its bank deposits.
+These deposits bear interests at variable rates which varied with the then prevailing market condition.
+Except as stated above, the Group has no other interest-bearing assets and liabilities as at 31 March 2022, while its income and operating cash flows are substantially independent of changes in variable interest rates.